-The Rays outsource two of the ballpark's more popular items from national chains: a turkey wrap from Jason's Deli and the Chick-Fil-A sandwich, which isn't available on Sunday since the restaurant isn't open that day.
-BBQ pork sandwiches are available at all concession stands behind the grandstand.
-Local vendors set up shop under canopies behind both berms.
-In 2011, the canopy down the right field line covered up a stand that served up gyros and beer battered grouper fish sandwiches.
-Additionally, a steak and cheese stand is on the boardwalk.
+The Rays outsource one of the ballpark's more popular items from a national chain: the Chick-fil-A sandwich, which isn't available on Sundays since the restaurant isn't open that day.
+BBQ pork sandwiches are available at most concession stands behind the grandstand, and the stand at the end of the first base concourse has always been where to get deli fare.
+Vendors set up shop under canopies behind both berms.
+In that area along the right field line is a carnival-style stand that serves gyros and beer battered grouper fish sandwiches.
+Other similar-styled stands serve up unique things elsewhere throughout the park, with a steak and cheese stand featured on the boardwalk in center field.
 Pepsi is the cola of choice.
-Draft beer is almost exclusively available near or on the outfield concourse with the largest selection of beer on tap found at the tiki hut on the Baseball Boardwalk that's modeled after the tiki bar in Clearwater.
+Draft beer is most extensively available near or on the outfield concourse with the largest selection of beer on tap found at the tiki hut on the Baseball Boardwalk that's modeled after the tiki bar in Clearwater.
 Port Charlotte's version features vintage baseball cards beneath its countertops and stays open until an hour and a half (90 minutes) after the game ends, although last call occurs prior to closing time.

 Ballpark Area Info